alauson5017/tic-tac-toe/readme.md

 - Players can play the game again without refreshing the page
 - Keep track of multiple game rounds with a win, lose and tie counter
 - Make your site fully responsive so that it is playable from a mobile phone
-- Commentator with some game logic built.
+- Commentator who features primitive game logic.

 ## Technologies Used
 - html, javascript, css